Beam particle tracking with a low-mass mini time projection chamber in the PEN experiment: The PEN mTPC design and construction

-Fig.~\ref{fig:Fe-55_traces}a shows oscilloscope traces of the mTPC signals recorded as the detector was irradiated with a collimated $^{55}$Fe X-ray source.
-In Fig.~\ref{fig:Fe-55_traces}b, showing the correlation between the signals from the two sides of an anode wire, the source position along the wire was varied in steps of 5 mm.
-Signals follow a loop starting and ending at the origin.
-Central hits result in identical signals which land on the diagonal.
-For off-center hits the relative amplitude deviates most from unity during the rise time.
+Signal shapes are distorted by reflections at the amplifier inputs and as a result the tails of the two signals gradually lose their position dependence, as illustrated in Fig.~\ref{fig:Fe-55_traces}.
+The figure shows oscilloscope pictures of the left and right signals of an anode wire of the Run\,2 mTPC recorded as the detector was irradiated with a collimated $^{55}$Fe X-ray source at different locations along the anode.
+The energy distribution peaks around 5.9\,keV, about double the energy loss of our beam pions, a Landau distribution with mean of $\sim$\,3.2\,keV and peak probability of $\sim$\,2.2\,keV per wire.
+Part\,(a) shows the individual left and right signals for central source location.
+The D0M Ampl-8.3 amplifier \cite{Alexeev2001} has leading/trailing edge of 7\,ns.
+The histogram on the left shows the energy distribution obtained from the signal integral in the indicated gate around the peak.
+Part\,(b) shows the correlation between left and right signal, varying the source position along the wire in steps of 5\,mm.
+Note that the signals are separated by ten or more standard deviations, corresponding to a position resolution well below a mm, i.e., $\mathcal{O}$(1\%) of the wire length.
+This value includes the unknown contribution of the $^{55}$Fe source collimator.
+We also note that charge division does not only affect the amplitudes, but also the signal shapes.
+Signals follow a loop starting and ending at the origin at the top right.
+The direction of time evolution through the loops is indicated by the curved arrows at the signal peaks, clockwise on the right side and counter-clock on the left.
+Central hits result in identical signals which land on the diagonal (not shown in the figure).
+For off-center hits the amplitude ratio deviates most from unity during the rise time.
 At later times the position dependence gradually fades away, so the loops return to the diagonal.
 For this reason the tracking algorithm optimized for off-line analysis only uses the first $\sim$\,30\,ns of the recorded wave forms.

-These raw data already demonstrate a position resolution well within a millimeter.
+Signal development in TPCs with meters long sense wires, used in high-energy experiments, is much more affected by reflections and cross-talk.
+In those situations numerical calculations have been quite successful in describing the experimental observations \cite{Bock12}.
+In this analysis we have followed a more phenomenological approach based on accurate calibrations of the measured data, and adjusting the PEN experiment Monte Carlo simulation to those.

-The different geometrical arrangements deployed in PEN Runs 2 and 3, respectively, are shown in Fig.~\ref{fig:run_geom}.
-In Run~2, the mTPC was separated from the target by about 37\,mm, with a beam collimator in between.
-In Run~3, the mTPC-target separation was about 10\,mm, with no collimator between them, leading to an improved resolution of the decay vertex.
+The geometrical arrangements deployed in PEN Runs\,2 and 3, respectively, are shown in Fig.~\ref{fig:run_geom}.
+In Run\,2, the mTPC was separated from the target by about 37\,mm, with a beam collimator in between.
+In Run\,3, the mTPC-target separation was about 10\,mm, with no collimator between them, leading to an improved resolution of the decay vertex.